mohanedy/go-router-example-with-type-safe-routes/README.md

   }
 ```

-We have fixed the second and third issue as well.
+We have fixed the second and third issues as well.
 The compiler will detect any misspelling in the arguments.
-Also, for production projects that have many pages, we can easily see all the defined pages in the app and navigate to them by typing `context.navigator`, without having to check the `AppRouter`.
+Also, for production projects that have many pages, we can easily see all the defined pages in the app and navigate to them by typing `context.navigator`, without having to check the `AppRouter` 🤯.

 Another benefit of using this approach is we could extract the whole routing logic to a separate module and share it between different modules.